Achievement Unlocked

 Mentalization-Based Treatment

-MBT builds the capacity to understand mental states in self and others, addressing the empathy deficit from an attachment lens.
-Particularly effective with vulnerable/covert NPD (Weinberg & Ronningstam, 2020).
+MBT builds the capacity to understand mental states in self and others, addressing the empathy deficit from an attachment framework.
+Particularly effective with vulnerable and covert NPD presentations (Weinberg and Ronningstam, 2020).

 Both Subtypes

-Emotion regulation and distress tolerance skills reduce narcissistic rage episodes.
-Research highlights the role of self-compassion alongside CBT techniques in NPD treatment (Kramer et al., 2017).
+Emotion regulation and distress tolerance skills can reduce narcissistic rage episodes.
+Research highlights the role of self-compassion alongside CBT techniques as a mechanism of change in NPD treatment (Kramer et al., 2017).

 Covert NPD

-For covert NPD, therapy requires first building enough safety to approach the underlying shame the grandiose defense protects.
+For covert NPD, effective therapy requires first building enough safety for the client to approach the underlying shame that the grandiose defense is protecting against.
 Shame processing has been identified as a key change mechanism (Kramer et al., 2017).

 Both Subtypes

-Many clients enter treatment at a partner's request.
-Conjoint approaches work when the client has sufficient relational motivation.
-Recent work highlights practices of claiming control in couple therapy with NPD (Janusz et al., 2021).
+Many clients enter treatment at a partner's request rather than their own initiative.
+Conjoint approaches can be effective when the client has sufficient relational motivation (Janusz et al., 2021).

-Prognostic indicators to assess: degree of insight, motivation for change versus circumstantial change, quality of any past therapeutic alliances, and capacity for genuine relatedness.
+Prognostic indicators to assess during the intake period include degree of insight, motivation for change versus circumstantial change, quality of any past therapeutic alliances, and the client's capacity for genuine relatedness even if limited or inconsistent.

 Recommended Assessment Tools

 Standardized tools supplement the clinical interview and improve diagnostic reliability.
+No single instrument is sufficient on its own, and the choice of tool should be guided by the referral question, the probable subtype, and the assessment context.
 Click any tool to expand clinical usage notes.

 Structured Clinical Interview for DSM-5 Personality Disorders